-Rimer, J. R. 'In the Street They’re Real, in a Picture They’re Not': Internet Sexual Offenders’ Online and Offline Constructions of Children and Childhood.
-Manuscript under review.
+Rimer, J. R. (2019).
+'In the Street They’re Real, in a Picture They’re Not': Constructions of Children and Childhood among Users of Online Child Sexual Exploitation Material.
+Child Abuse & Neglect, 90, 160-173.

 Rimer, J. R. (2017).
 Internet Sexual Offending from an Anthropological Perspective: Analysing Offender Perceptions of Online Spaces.
 Journal of Sexual Aggression, 23(1), 33-45.